mongodb/specifications/source/command-logging-and-monitoring/tests/README.rst

 monitoring in `/logging </logging>`_ and `/monitoring </monitoring>`_, respectively.
 Drivers MUST run the logging tests with their max document length setting (as described in the `logging specification <../../logging/logging.rst#truncation-of-large-documents>`__) set to a large value e.g. 10,000;
-this is necessary to be able to receive and match against the full server reply on certain MongoDB topologies.
+this is necessary in order for the driver to emit the full server reply (and to allow matching against that reply) on certain MongoDB versions and topologies.

 Prose Tests
 ^^^^^^^^^^^